Common Car Insurance Scams

 HOW TO AVOID THIS CAR INSURANCE SCAM

-• Verify the Agent's License: Check with your state’s department of insurance to confirm the agent is officially licensed.
+• Verify the Agent's License: Confirm the agent is licensed through your state's department of insurance before signing anything.

-• Request Direct Policy Confirmation: Always get a copy of your policy from the insurance company, not just from the agent.
+• Request Direct Policy Confirmation: Get your policy documents directly from the insurer, not from the agent alone.

 3. Third-Party Fake Injury Claims